Recognition Programs Banner

 Whole Board Award Program

-• Outstanding Board – earned when all members have achieved the individual Outstanding Board Member award and/or the Certificate of Boardsmanship
+• Outstanding Board – earned when all members have achieved the individual Certificate of Boardsmanship

 • Master Board – earned when all members have achieved the individual Master Board Member award.
 The Master Board receives a commemorative plaque.
 After winning this award, the school district’s board is not eligible for this award again for at least five years.